tintinweb/vscode-interactive-graphviz/README.md

 * Interactive edge tracing.
 Click on a node to highlight incoming and outgoing edges (`ESC` to unselect).
 * Search for nodes in the graph.
 * Export the graph as `svg` or `dot`.
+* Hover Provider, Color Picker, Diagnostics Provider, and AutoCompletion
-* Configurable render options & tracing preference: e.g. `transitionDelay`, `transitionDuration`.
+* Configurable render engine, render options & tracing preference: e.g. `transitionDelay`, `transitionDuration`.
 * Available on [github.dev](https://github.dev), [vscode.dev](https://vscode.dev)
 * Developers: you can pass a callback function that receives the webPanel when executing the preview command.
 This allows you to override functionality that is provided by the webPanel, like handlers for click/dblClick events.